Toronto Family Law Firm

 The strong interpersonal skills Anna-Marie Musson possesses will promote a resolution to your issue as quickly and efficiently as possible while providing you with a strong foundation to help you move forward.
 Many times, during a separation or divorce, legal advice in other areas (business, real estate, estate planning, employment law, etc.) becomes necessary.
 Musson Law has the necessary resources to ensure you always receive the experienced legal advice.
 At the same time, we are always cognizant of the fact that dealing with a divorce, separation, child custody, or access can be among the most stressful event of your life.
 Musson Law strives to make your issue easier, by empowering you to make informed decisions.
 At Musson Law, we can help you in any of the following family law areas:

 - Dispute Resolution is the hallmark of Musson Law.
 We help our clients move forward in their lives by resolving the issues in their personal lives.
 Collaborative law is a private process where a team of neutral professionals, uniquely suited to your case, help you and your partner resolve the situation in the least contentious manner.
 When parties commit to scheduling, attending, and preparing for collaborative meetings, the process can be significantly faster and less expensive than court.
 A collaborative team could include a financial specialist, a child specialist, and any other type of specialist required, along with each party’s lawyer.
 Mediation provides a neutral third party who will assist in negotiations without providing legal advice, and without advocating for either side.
 Lawyers may or may not be present during mediation sessions but can always be consulted with between meetings.
-Mediators work with both parties to come to a mutually accessible agreement, then will draft the agreement for review, revision, and approval by the lawyers.
+Mediators work with both parties to come to a mutually accessible agreement, then will draft the agreement for review, revision, and approval by the attorneys.
 Arbitration is an out-of-court process which is private and tailored to your specific dispute.
-Arbitration is usually a less expensive, quicker, and much more informal path to dispute resolution:
+Arbitration is usually a less expensive, quicker, and much more informal path to dispute resolution.

 - Divorce—If you want a Toronto court to end your marriage, you must meet three eligibility criteria—you must have been legally married in Canada or another country, you must intend to separate permanently from your spouse with no possibility of reconciliation, and you and/or your spouse must have resided in Ontario for at least twelve months preceding your application for divorce.
 You must also have been living separate and apart from your spouse for one year.
 Divorce can be an emotional time; therefore, it can be much better to have a legal professional from Musson Law handle the legalities of your divorce while you are allowed time to make decisions for your future.